HOTS/Ski & Ride For a Cure has two fundraising and competitive venues for skiers and boarders:

-Ski & Ride For A Cure, and 501(c)3 non-profit corporation, has partnered with the American Cancer Society to manage events and collect donations to support programs and services.
-The HOTS events allow skiers, boarders, (in 2013 we will be adding Trail Biking to our events) resorts and ski areas, industry manufacturers and distributors, and organizations and groups to become more involved with this great cause.
+HOTS and SkiRide events allow skiers, boarders, resorts and ski areas, industry manufacturers and distributors, and organizations and groups to become more involved with this great cause.

 HOTS is a fun, family-friendly event with a competitive component.
 Individuals of all ages and skill levels are welcome to participate.
 Individuals and teams of up to 15 participants compete for top fundraising and most vertical feet awards.
-HOTS combines fun and enjoyment on the slopes with the passion to help find a cure for cancer.
+HOTS combines fun and enjoyment on the slopes with the passion we all have to help find a cure for cancer.

 Hope on the Slopes may be a one day event or a 24-hour event.
 Resorts with night operations may consider the unique aspects of hosting a 24-hour HOTS.
-Either way, HOTS is an event that the ski/board and now biking industry and volunteers can make a huge difference, while doing what they love to do.
+Either way, HOTS is an event that the ski/board and soon-to-be biking industry and volunteers can make a huge difference, while doing what they love to do.

 Hope on the Slopes is a fantastic fundraising event in which to participate.
 Ski clubs, Bike clubs, high school and college clubs and organizations, corporations, ski, board and bike retailers.
 Industry manufacturers and distributors can all participate and find great value in dedicating some of your time while skiing and boarding for such a worthy cause.